yixianwang/yixian-site/content/notes/interview-projects.md

       - As detailed as possible.
 One or two APIs in detail(method, uri, payload).
 Service layers, which services are called? how the services communicates(REST, Messaging), where the data is stored(SQL Database, NoSQL, S3 bucket).
 Chanllenges.
 8. One Specific Functionality.

-## Citi Bank - Tele Processing System
+## Project 3: Citi Bank - Tele Processing System
 1. Company Info.
    - It's a banking company.
 2. Project Name.